Essay writing blog on DoMyWork

 If you:

-Primary research is sometimes viewed as more advanced because it:
+Primary research is sometimes considered more advanced because it:

-At postgraduate level, primary research is often encouraged — but only when it is done properly.
+At postgraduate level, especially in dissertations, primary research may be encouraged when it is conducted properly.

-If any of these steps are weak, the entire research can fall apart.
+If these steps are not handled properly, the entire research process may become unreliable.

-Secondary research uses existing data and research, produced by other scholars, institutions, or organisations.
+Secondary research uses existing data and studies produced by other scholars, researchers, institutions, or organisations.

 Common secondary research sources include:

-Secondary research is the foundation of most academic writing, including essays, literature reviews, and theoretical studies.
+Secondary research forms the foundation of most academic writing, including essays, literature reviews, and theoretical studies.

 How does remote working influence employee motivation?